jsntn/braindump/content/posts/dr.md

 ### Keep monitoring/following-up during coding. {#keep-monitoring-following-up-during-coding-dot}

-The realization and design should always be aligned, monitored, as always.
+The realization and design should always be aligned, monitored, as always.<br />
 The assigned tasks should be monitored and followed up.